 The Year-Round Uniform

-All uniforms are to be no larger than two sizes larger or smaller than regular fit.
-Except for school sweatshirts and fleece, all uniform clothing can be purchased at The Uniform Store or through the Uniform Store website - www.dennisuniform.com.
-The OLL uniform standards are set by what is available at The Uniform Store.
-Some uniform clothing items must be purchased at the Uniform Store.
-Other items may be purchased at other stores (such as Nordstrom, JC Penney, K-Mart, Wal-Mart, Sears, Land’s End, and others), as long as the style and colors are the same as those designated at The Uniform Store.
+All uniforms are to be no more than two sizes larger or smaller than regular fit.
+Most uniform clothing (i.e., polo shirts, pants, shorts, skorts, jumpers) can be purchased at the Dennis Uniform website.
+The OLL uniform standards are set by what is available at the Dennis Uniform store, though some uniform items may be purchased at other stores (such as Nordstrom, JC Penney, K-Mart, Wal-Mart, Sears, Land’s End, and others), as long as the style and colors are the same as those designated at the Dennis Uniform store.
 School fleece jackets and vests can to be purchased at www.landsend.com.

 In general, the standard uniform choices are as follows: